MK2112/minicorpus/Readme.md

 ## License

-This repository's contents are licensed under [GNU AGPLv3](LICENSE.md) to freely encourage academic discourse.
+This repository's contents are licensed under [GNU AGPLv3](LICENSE.md) to encourage academic discourse.